Laura Fuentes

 Oven-Roasted Red Peppers

-If you are looking for ways to enhance everyday recipes like pasta, salads, and sandwiches, oven-roasted red peppers are the answer at a fraction of the price than buying a small jar.
+If you’re looking for ways to enhance everyday recipes like pasta, salads, and sandwiches, oven-roasted red peppers are the answer at a fraction of the price of buying a small jar.
+With this method, it couldn’t be any easier!

 small bowl of roasted red pepper pieces